 GeneCards Summary for GALR2 Gene

 GALR2 (Galanin Receptor 2) is a Protein Coding gene.
-Diseases associated with GALR2 include squamous cell carcinoma, head and neck.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and galanin receptor activity.
 An important paralog of this gene is SSTR2.

 UniProtKB/Swiss-Prot for GALR2 Gene